ZaidKhan144/shopping-cart/README.md

 The last challenge I faced was to hide browser video controls.
 On inspecting on video, we get to see two options Loop and Show Controls.
 So to hide those options, I made a mask at the top and positioned it relative to the video.
 Now, if you inspect a video, you won't see those options.

-At the end of the day, the technologies implemented in this project are React, React-Router, styled-components, and framer-motion library.
+At the end of the day, the technologies implemented in this project are `React`, `React-Router`, `styled-components`, and `framer-motion library`.
 I chose styled-components because of its ability to make reusable components to handle CSS and framer-motion because of its declarative syntax.
 I have also made this responsive to give an optimized browsing experience.

 In the future, I might add more product options and create a filter to search for desired results.